-Optmizilla didn’t seem as polished, but I learned it is feature rich.
+Optmizilla didn’t seem as polished, but I learned it is feature-rich.
 They clearly state the JPG or PNG files you upload will delete in 1 hour.
 There were two items that stood out.
 The first was they offer different language options other than English, which I thought was a nice touch.

 They also allowed me to use a slider to adjust the image quality.
 This is something you might see in desktop software.
 I didn’t see this feature offered with the other web applications.

-The output examples of the before and after images wasn’t as large as other services and contain an inset.
+The output examples of the before and after images weren’t as large as other services and contain an inset.
 I’m guessing when the initial thumbnail loads, it’s using the center of your image.
 You can click the image and locate a more important part of the photo for comparison.

 The service reduced the file size the most bringing it down to 20.1% of the original size.
 As with the other services, the compressed image looked fine to me.

-Compressor.IO is a personal project of front-end developer Stephane Lyver and uses open source software such as OptiPNG, JPEGOptim and others.
+Compressor.IO is a personal project of front-end developer Stephane Lyver and uses open-source software such as OptiPNG, JPEGOptim, and others.
 The service did an impressive job at image compression.
 The resulting photo was reduced to 22.1% of the original size.
 According to the site, it’s possible to get 90% file reduction

 You can also save your new image file to DropBox or Google Drive.
 One feature I didn’t see on the other sites was the ability to choose from Lossy and Lossless compression.
 The service does have a stated upload file size of 10mb.

 The only “glitch” I ran into was I couldn’t save to Google Drive.
 Each time I hit the button, the contents would shift.
 This didn’t happen with the DropBox button.
-If I needed to upload to Google Drive, I could still do it manually.
+If I needed to upload it to Google Drive, I could still do it manually.